-Twice a year, VetCompass Australia calls for Strategic Research Projects (small, achievable projects that answer a clinically relevant research question) from early to mid-career academic veterinarians.
+Twice a year, VetCompass Australia calls for Strategic Research Projects (small, achievable projects that answer a clinically relevant research question) from early to mid-career academics and veterinary clinicians.
 All topics relating to clinical and epidemiological questions in companion animals (dog, cat, horse) will be welcome for consideration, and we encourage innovative questions.

-If you would like to discuss your project idea further then please contact your institution’s representative on VetCompass Australia’s Board or Steering Sub-committee.
+If you would like to discuss your project idea further then please contact your local representative on VetCompass Australia’s Board or Steering Sub-committee.

 The Strategic Research Projects currently underway are listed here, along with the lead institution for each.